terascope/elasticsearch-assets/docs/operations/id_reader.md

 # id_reader #
-The id_reader reads data from an Elasticsearch index using an algorithm that partitions the data using regex queries.
-Although regex queries are a bit more taxing on the cluster, its a more reliable way of dividing up data.
+The id_reader reads data from an elasticsearch index using an algorithm that partitions the data based on a string field of the record.
+This field value needs to have high uniqueness, like an id of some sort.

 The behavior of this reader changes with the version of elasticsearch being searched.